LibreCat/Plack-Auth-SSO-OIDC/README.md

 # DESCRIPTION

-This is an implementation of [Plack::Auth::SSO](https://metacpan.org/pod/Plack::Auth::SSO) to authenticate against a CAS server.
+This is an implementation of [Plack::Auth::SSO](https://metacpan.org/pod/Plack::Auth::SSO) to authenticate against a openid connect server.

 It inherits all configuration options from its parent.